EchNet/snatch-and-grab/README.md

 - Add a unit testing framework for bug fixing!
 - BUG: Clean up geo scrape - ignore non-numbers.
 Parse -.5
-- BUG: Scraper control should not increase max if fewer than max were caught last time.
 - BUG: final "exiting" message is not output by winston!
 - BUG: exclude Tempe Terra! (on Mars) and Taurus-Littow (on the moon)
 - BUG: at lat 42 lon 30 there's https://en.wikipedia.org/wiki/MV_Mefk%C3%BCre which has no title, also one at 42,18